MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 - **Flow versioning in the code repository**.
 You can define flow files in YAML format, and they stay aligned with referenced source files in the same folder structure.

 - **Flow run integration with CI/CD pipelines**.
-You can seamlessly integrate prompt flow into your CI/CD pipelines and delivery process by using the prompt flow CLI or SDK to trigger flow runs.
+You can seamlessly integrate prompt flow into your CI/CD pipelines and delivery process by using the prompt flow CLI or SDK to automatically trigger flow runs.

 - **Smooth transition between local and cloud**.
 You can easily export your flow folder to your local or upstream code repository for version control, local development, and sharing.
 You can also effortlessly import the flow folder back into Azure Machine Learning for further authoring, testing, and deployment using cloud resources.